 We need to empower women through job skills training and support in business.

-We need to hold forums for men to understand their perspective on marriage issues and abuse, and to train and mentor them regarding these things.
+We need to hold forums for men to understand womens’ perspective on marriage issues and abuse, and to train and mentor them regarding these things.

 We need to bring the gospel to couples and to families so that they have a Biblical perspective of marriage and family.